Ease Your Life By Knowing The Best Types of Knife Cuts

 Tourne Cut:

-Tourne is making football shaped pieces with seven equal sides, often used to give vegetables a polished look.
+Tourne involves creating football-shaped pieces with seven equal sides, often used to give vegetables a polished look.
 This advanced technique is popular in French cuisine for both aesthetics and uniform cooking.

-• Technique: Trim to get that shape, takes some practice.
+• Technique: Trim to get that shape.
+It takes some practice.

 • Common Uses: Fancy sides, mainly in French cooking.